aidantwoods/Operatorish-Overloading-in-PHP/README.md

 ## Unary Pseudo-Operators
 ### Stringyness
 Okay, so this is not an operator (even by the very loose definition of "some language symbol" above) – but its behaviour can be invoked by one (among many things).
 A class may implement the `__toString()` method to determine how it should behave when treated like a string.
-You may ask, is this even an operator?
-It depends on your opinion, but I felt it was worth mentioning.
 It should have method signature.

 ```php
 public function __toString(): string